CDC panel advances plan for mix-and-match booster vaccines for COVID-19

 CDC officials said there have been 47 confirmed reports of a rare blood clotting problem, known as thrombocytopenia syndrome (TTS), in the U.S. out of 15.3 million recipients of the one-shot J&J vaccine, which is produced by the drugmaker’s Janssen division.
 Five deaths have been reported as a result of TTS, which tends to affect women younger than 50.

-Dr. Pablo J. Sanchez, a pediatrics professor at Ohio State University and an advisory commission member, said he thinks J&J recipients need boosters but he is “very, very concerned” about the idea of a second J&J dose given the blood-clotting risk that’s been also documented around the AstraZeneca version in Europe, which also used an inactivated, or adenovirus, platform.
+Dr. Pablo J. Sanchez, a pediatrics professor at Ohio State University and an advisory committee member, said he thinks J&J recipients need boosters, but he is “very, very concerned” about the idea of a second J&J dose given the blood-clotting risk.
+The side effect also has been documented with the AstraZeneca version in Europe.
+Both use an inactivated, or adenovirus, platform.

 Meanwhile, there are concerns about inflammation of the heart muscle, or myocarditis, in young males who receive the Pfizer or Moderna vaccines, which use messenger RNA to teach the body to detect and fight the virus.